ArtyomLL1995/Dropbox-for-Salesforce/README.md

 ## Install Necessary Components:

-Begin by installing the required components including Classes, Named Credentials, and Auth Provider in your Salesforce org.
+Begin by installing the required components including Classes, Named Credentials, and Auth.Provider in your Salesforce org.

 ## Obtaining API Key and Secret: